 Perhaps more plausibly, I can also imagine the Psmiths entering the crime detection business.
 From almost the first moment, when Psmith meets Mike Jackson in the common room at Sedleigh, there is something Holmesian about him.
 Wodehouse was a great fan of Arthur Conan-Doyle, and it is Psmith, not Sherlock Holmes, who first utters the phrase ‘Elementary, my dear Watson’ (in Psmith Journalist).
 Psmith has the perfect partner in Eve, who promises to be every bit as capable as Agatha Christie’s delightful Tuppence Beresford.

 Plotting out the next few chapters in their lives, I see Psmith becoming the unexpected recipient of a modest inheritance (a distant Aunt, or perhaps a rich Uncle in Australia) that would enable the Psmiths to purchase a detective agency.
 They would excel in the detection business, although they may have to fight off some underhanded skulduggery from a competing agency run by Percy Pilbeam.

-Great wealth may never be theirs, unless the Psmiths have the good fortune to recover a Maharaja’s ruby, or compromising letters for a wealthy heiress – enough to secure a modicum of comfort and keep the wolves at bay.
-They may have tough times, but the enterprising Psmiths have the necessary wherewithal to make a success of things without having to fall back on the fish business.
+Great wealth may never be theirs, unless the Psmiths have the good fortune to recover a Maharaja’s ruby, or compromising letters for a wealthy heiress.
+But they would have enough to secure a modicum of comfort and keep the wolves at bay.
+Even in tough times, one suspects the enterprising Psmiths have the necessary wherewithal to succeed in life without ever having to fall back on the fish business.